timbleman/Window_curtain_alarm/README.md

 ### Setup
 Install the system according to the readme in /3D_objects/.
 Adjust the SSID in the code, compile and upload.
 Connect a 5V 2A power supply.
 Assign a static IP using your router.
 You will need this IP to configure the system.
+The IP is also printed using VCP with 9600 baud at power-up.
 ### Basic controls
 Currently, this alarm is configured using the telnet protocol.
 Connect using the IP and port 23 with a client of your choice.
 Sending "help" gets a list of example commands.